PJ-Oscheh/LineageOS-Installer/README.md

 NOTE 2: The embedded browsers have been replaced by a better solution called Awesomium.
 Please download it at "http://www.awesomium.com/download."
 This will allow us to render web pages correctly, as it is based on Chromium.

+NOTE 3: I am aware of the issue with the prebuilt application not working.
+Please build it from the source until I fix the issue.
+I issue is that Awesomium is not bundled with the application.
+I'll fix this when I find time, or if someone else who actually has time on their hands fixes it instead would be great.

 A prebuilt version (ready to install, the "normal user" version) can be found at the XDA forum post for this application, although the application is still young, so use it only for testing purposes.
 Regardless, we recommend building off of the source so you have the most up-to-date version.

 This is the source for the UNOFFICIAL Lineage OS Installer for Windows.
 At the time of creating this program, Lineage OS is not prebuilt and ready for download, so when I tested it, I simply substituted Lineage OS for CyanogenMod.
 It was tested on my Nexus 7 2013 WiFi (flo) and worked just fine.
 I do not know if it will work for non-nexus devices, but I am certain it will not work with Samsung devices, as the installation script does not utilize Download Mode.
 If enough people like the idea of this installer, I (or perhaps someone in the community) will give support to Samsung devices.
 If people begin to contribute, we can change the author name in the script and graphical program (this) from "PJBeans" to "LineageOS Community"